 We have 9 standing committees that are active working groups in the Learning Communities Institute, each representing a theme reflecting the interests of the group of faculty and students who are its members.
 Follow the links below to learn more about each standing committee and the people to contact if you would like to become more involved in the activities of that group.

-Annual Meeting Program Committee 2013 is responsible for planning and organizing the LCI Annual Meeting that will be held in Philadelphia on November 1, 2013.
+Annual Meeting Program Committee 2014 is responsible for planning and organizing the LCI Annual Meeting that will be held in Nashville early Fall 2014.
 The committee includes chairperson or co-chairs, at least one member from the previous year’s planning committee, and interested members from the host city and other LCI member institutions.
 If you would like to participate in the work of this committee during the current year or in future years, contact one of the co-chairs.

 By-Laws Committee is charged by the Leadership Council to create a set of governance principles that will enable LCI to regulate itself in accordance with the highest standards exemplified by the most respected organizations of healthcare education.
 This committee meets periodically and is responsible to review and update the By-Laws as recommended by the Leadership Council.
 If you would like to participate in the work of this committee, contact one of the co-chairs.